avine/git-cheat-sheet/README.md

 # adding baz.txt to the last commit
 git commit --amend --no-edit

-# Overwrite the history on the remote server
+# overwrite the history on the remote server
 git push --force
 ```